KateMcGuane/static-website/TESTING.md

 #### Response Page

 - No errors or warnings were found when passing through the official W3C validator.
-- Did encounter a warning before final resolution.
+- I did encounter a warning before final resolution.
 See solved bugs below.

 ![response.html](testing/w3/w3_response.PNG)